Years 7 - 8

 In small groups, create a guide to help others navigate how to seek, give or deny consent respectfully.
 The guide should include:

-- Examples of assertive language when asking for consent, such as “Is it okay if I share this photo?” or “I’d prefer not to share this without permission.”
+• Examples of respectful language when asking for consent, such as “Is it okay if I share this photo?” or “I’d prefer not to share this without permission.”

-- Ways to deny consent assertively, such as “I’m not comfortable with that, thank you for understanding.”
+• Ways to deny consent reflectfully, such as “I’m not comfortable with that, thank you for understanding.”

 Present your guides to the class and these can be displayed as a reminder of the importance of respectful communication and consent, both in real life and online.